 Adding a heat pump in Seattle homes is a good investment.
 It is getting more popular across the United States because of its cost-efficiency and functionality.

 Here are more reasons:

 - It is energy efficient.
 A heat pump is perfect for Seattle homes.
 It may struggle to provide heat in places where the temperature can get extremely low.
 The city of Seattle has a temperate climate, which suits the system very well.
 It has the capability to handle mild winters where it can operate very efficiently.
-It is far superior to than furnaces.
+It is far superior to furnaces.
 A heat pump uses a small amount of electricity to move heat.
 And yet it’s able to generate enough heat to keep your home comfortably warm.
 A heat pump is efficient.
 Its air conditioning process consumes only a small amount of power to reverse the natural flow of cold or heat away from home.
 For every kilowatt of electricity consumed to move its mechanical parts, it generates heat of up to three kilowatts.
 According to a U.S. government study, a family of four using a heat pump will have savings on their heating bills of up to 30%.

 Types of heat pumps in Seattle

-Many homeowners across the United States realize the benefits adding a heat pump to their homes brings.
-In fact it is the most common alternative today, instead of installing two separate unit to provide warm and cold air.
+Many homeowners across the United States realize the benefits of adding a heat pump to their homes brings.
+In fact, it is the most common alternative today, instead of installing two separate units to provide warm and cold air.
 The cost of electricity used to operate the heat pump might increase, just like the other prices of commodities and utilities.
 However, the price is not as volatile as the price of propane, oil or gas.
 It is also possible to get about a $1,500 tax credit when a homeowner in Seattle installs a heat pump.